opengamer29/android-mainframer/README.md

 # android-mainframer
 Just an experiment with Android mainframer for home desktop

+**In fact, this repo is only my personal readme and shouldn't be used by anyone :D.**

 Mainframer repository - https://github.com/buildfoundation/mainframer

 I've used the second version of mainframer.
 But this docker image can be used for 3 version too.